George Ducas

-He was married to Anastasiya Dabizha, the daughter of Eustratie Dabija, and later to Dafina Doamna; George Ducas fathered Constantine Ducas.
+He was married to Anastasiya Dabizha, the daughter of Prince Eustratie Dabija, and later to Dafina Doamna; George Ducas fathered Constantine Ducas.

 First two rules in Moldavia

-Gheorghe Duca was of Albanian origin and like many others of his generation who had migrated to the Danubian principalities he rose thanks to his links to other Albanians of high positions.
-In his youth, another Albanian, Vasile Lupu (voivode of Moldavia) took him to his court where Duca was raised.
+Gheorghe Duca was of Greek origin and like many others of his generation who had migrated to the Danubian principalities he rose thanks to his links to other Greeks of high positions.
+In his youth, another Greek, Vasile Lupu (voivode of Moldavia) took him to his court where Duca was raised.

 Supported by Dafina Doamna and some of the boyars, he came to the throne in Iaşi after Dabija's death, but was soon ousted after his opponents appealed to the Ottomans, unjustly claiming Duca's rule was corrupt.

 He contracted large debts in order to reclaim the throne, which he managed to following Iliaș Alexandru's rule.
 The policy of increased taxation led to the uprising of Mihalcea Hâncu in October 1671, crushed the next year after Ducas received Ottoman help.
 But, as Ducas failed to provide supplies needed for the War against the Polish–Lithuanian Commonwealth, with the Sultan Mehmed IV's life placed in peril at the attack of Kamianets-Podilskyi, the Ottomans swiftly replaced him with Ștefan Petriceicu.